Ayushmann Khurrana: 2017–2020: Established actor

-2021–2022: Setback
+2021–present: Setback and resurgence

 In 2021, Khurrana played a bodybuilder who falls in love with a trans woman in Abhishek Kapoor's romantic comedy Chandigarh Kare Aashiqui.
 He then reunited with Sinha for the Northeast India-based Anek (2022).
 Khurrana next headlined Anubhuti Kashyap's medical drama, Doctor G (2022), with Rakul Preet Singh and Shefali Shah, and starred in Aanand L. Rai's production, An Action Hero, directed by Anirudh Iyer.
 Despite positive reviews, none of these films performed well at the box office.

-2023–present: Resurgence

 Khurrana next starred in Dream Girl 2, a spiritual sequel to his 2019 film Dream Girl, which released in 2023.
 It marked a commercial resurgence for the actor, emerging as his biggest box-office hit since Bala in 2019.
-His upcoming release is the Maddock Horror Comedy Universe's romantic horror film Thamma He will next star with Sara Ali Khan in an as-yet untitled spy comedy film.
+His only release of the year 2025 was the Maddock Horror Comedy Universe's romantic horror film Thamma, which proved to be a moderate critical and commercial success.
+In 2026, he starred alongside Sara Ali Khan, Wamiqa Gabbi and Rakul Preet Singh in Pati Patni Aur Woh Do, which released to mixed reviews.
+He will next star in the spy comedy film, Udta Teer.

 Personal life

 Khurrana married his childhood friend, filmmaker and journalism teacher, Tahira Kashyap, in 2008.
 They have a son and daughter together.

-Kashyap was diagnosed with breast cancer in 2018 and, following medical treatment, was declared cancer free in 2020.
-Khuranna credits her belief in Nichiren Buddhism for helping her get through the tough time.
+Kashyap was diagnosed with breast cancer in 2018, and following medical treatment, was declared cancer free in 2020.
+Khurrana credits her belief in Nichiren Buddhism for helping her get through the tough time.